wp-plugins/goodreviews/readme.txt

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.
+* Now shows ratings count for all editions of a title.
 * Added widgets for book buying links, book information, and book reviews.
 * Added support for styling the output in a more responsive way.
 * Added support for WordPress localization (i18n).